by Cheryl Moreo

 Methods I Tried for Checking Ketones

 - Blood Ketone Test Meters: Measure ketone levels in the blood.

 - Breath Ketone Meters: Measure the ketone by-product acetone on the breath.

 - Urine Strips: Measure acetoacetate in the urine.

 Blood ketone meters are the most accurate and most expensive.

 Urine strips are the least effective method.
-Not only is this an awkward testing method, but I also found it very confusing.
+This is an awkward testing method, and I found it very confusing.
 The strips display results by turning various colors based on the amount of acetoacetate in the urine.
 In addition, the keto charts on ketone levels vary with how the strip information is displayed.
 My problem was converting the information on the strip to what I was reading in the books on keto.